lkodinsson/MARS/Fantasy/ItemCrafting.md

 >
 > **Mana Cost:** 2
 >
-> **Spell Difficulty:** 11 (+1 for success effect)
+> **Spell Difficulty:** 10
 >
-> **Effect Cost:** 4.4 = 2 × 11 × 1 ÷ 5 (1 limited use)
+> **Effect Cost:** 4 = 2 × 10 × 1 ÷ 5 (1 limited use)
 >
-> **Cost:** 5sp 4cp (1sp for the alchemical base, 4sp 4cp for the effect)
+> **Cost:** 5sp (1sp for the alchemical base, 4sp for the effect)
 >
 > **Difficulty:** 6

 Any spell can be chosen when crafting spellstones.
 For spellstones, the spellcasting difficulty determines the automatic minimum that they are cast with.
-This value is equal to half of the spellcasting difficulty chosen for the craft.
+This value is equal to half of the spellcasting difficulty (rounded down) chosen for the craft.

 > ##### Spellstone Crafting Example
 > ___